 If you really want more support, develop the small muscles in your feet, ankles, and calves.
 You could also diversify your downhill skills by learning how to perform Telemark turns and modified parallel turns (versus primarily snowplowing).

 I do recommend a heavier-duty backcountry cross-country ski boot if you plan to do more off-piste skiing.
-Although, the ankle support is pretty minimal even with a backcountry-oriented cross-country ski boot.
+Although, realistically, the ankle support is still quite minimal even with a backcountry-oriented cross-country ski boot.

 Also, with a high-top style boot you’ll have more insulation and a higher gaiter that will keep your ankles warm and free of snow.